-In Phase III, FDEP CRCP obtained a license for the use of PortVision.
+In Phase III, DEP CRCP obtained a license for the use of PortVision.
 PortVision is a web-based service that allows users to monitor vessels equipped with Automatic Identification System (AIS) technology.
-AIS technology is required by the IMO for vessels of 300 gross tonnage and upwards engaged on international voyages, cargo ships of 500 gross tonnage and upwards not engaged on international voyages, and all passenger vessels irrespective of size.
-The license was obtained by FDEP CRCP placing a range antenna on the office building that assists PortVision in increasing their area by which AIS data can be received.
+AIS technology is required by the International Marine Organization (IMO) for vessels of 300 gross tonnage and upwards engaged on international voyages, cargo ships of 500 gross tonnage and upwards not engaged on international voyages, and all passenger vessels irrespective of size.
+The license was obtained by DEP CRCP in trade for placing a range antenna on the DEP Miami office building - which assists PortVision by increasing their area by which AIS data can be received.
 The license provides visibility of all commercial ship traffic, including real-time vessel locations and ship tracking as well as up to five years of historical data.
-Additionally, PortVision allows the user to create vessel zones and can alert the user via e-mail or text message when a commercial vessel enters or anchors in that area.
-The RIPR Program will use this technology to assist in the oversight of three federally designated commercial vessel anchorages (Port of Palm Beach, Port Everglades, and Port Miami) in the southeast Florida region.
-Vessel zones will be set up around these anchorages to encompass a large portion of the southeast Florida reef tract and be set to alert the RIPR Coordinator when vessels anchor in these areas.
+Additionally, PortVision allows the user to create special 'vessel zones' and can alert the user via e-mail or text message when a commercial vessel enters or anchors in that area.
+In Phase IV the RIPR Program has used this technology to assist in the oversight of three federally designated commercial vessel anchorages (Port of Palm Beach, Port Everglades, and Port Miami) in the southeast Florida region.
+Vessel zones have been set up around these anchorages to encompass a large portion of the southeast Florida reef tract and alert the RIPR Coordinator when vessels anchor in these areas.
 The goal of using PortVision is to eliminate orphan reef injury sites.
 Orphan reef injury sites are when an injury to reef resources is reported, but there is no information on what or who caused it.

-• Set up vessel zones and explore other ways PortVision can help to reduce impacts to hardbottom habitats.
+Continue to use PortVision and explore other ways it can help to reduce impacts to coral and hardbottom habitats.